What Is The Actual Cost of Homeschooling in the UK? Could It Be Free?

 Now, remember what I said about homeschooling free?
 It’s true.
 There are so many free resources you can use, if you are on a tight budget you can home educate for FREE.

-- Become a member of the library.
+Become a member of the library.
 If you have a library card you can get books out for FREE.
 If you are studying a particular subject and they don’t have the books you need in stock.
 Ask them to order them in for you.
 It’s that easy.
-Often libraries, certainly the bigger ones, will have special days when they offer crafts and activities as well.

-- Use free educational resources.
-There are so many amazing free homeschool websites you can use for all types of learning.
-For example Khan Academy, free typing games, free coding games.
+Use free homeschooling resources.
+There are so many amazing free homeschool websites you can use for all homeschooling styles.
+For example Khan Academy, free typing games, and free coding games.

-- Contact local business – see if you can arrange field trips at local businesses.
-Some ideas would be, fire/police station, shop, food outlet, farm but honestly the options are endless.
+Contact local businesses and see if you can arrange field trips.
+Some ideas would be, a fire/police station, shop, food outlet, or farm but honestly the options are endless.
 Now not everyone will say yes, but a lot will.
 Real-life learning!
 I love it.

-- Free Books – you can get lots of Kindle / audiobooks for free.
-If you are looking for books a 9 year old might enjoy check out my post.
+Free Books – you can get lots of Kindle/audiobooks for free.
+If you are looking for books for 9 year old boys you might enjoy checking out my post.

-- Youtube – now I hate screentime, but as a mum of a 9 year old I have to give in!!!
+Youtube – now I hate screentime, but as a mum of a 9 year old I have to give in!!!
 But youtube has loads of free videos that are educational.
+Check out our favorite kids educational videos.

 Cost to send your kids to school per year!